Japan J-League 04/27 06:00 10 [2] Cerezo Osaka v Yokohama F-Marinos [7] D 2-2

 In 2022, the club got close to winning the J.League Cup for their second title, but blew a 1-0 lead to Sanfrecce Hiroshima in injury time after player Pieros Sotiriou scored two goals in the 96th and 101st minutes of the match to give the Violas the J.League Cup.

 Cerezo Osaka is a professional soccer team based in Osaka, Japan.
-The team was founded in 1957 and has since become one of the most successful teams in the J-League.
-The team's home stadium is the Yanmar Stadium Nagai, which has a seating capacity of over 47,000 spectators.
+The team was founded in 1957 and currently competes in the J1 League, the top tier of Japanese soccer.